Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • peritoneal irritation.

-What should be done in late rehabilitation
+What should be done during late rehabilitation

-What should you be prepared for
+What you should be prepared for

 antirodinka.ru